w3c/webappsec-permissions-policy/document-policy-explainer.md

-If the framed document then includes its own subframes, they will be sent with the same `Sec-Required-Document-Policy` header, as the policy set by the top-level document applies to all content within its frame.
+If the framed document then includes its own subframes, they will be sent with the same `Sec-Required-Document-Policy` header, as the policy set by the top-level document applies to all nested iframes within.

 If the framed document then also applies a policy attribute to its iframes, then the required policy indicated by those frames will combine with the required